Stop daydreaming about getting away and start planning today. An exciting new world is ...

 It's advisable to visit Central America during the dry season, which is generally between January and March.
 When it comes to South America, the shoulder season is between October and November, when there'll be fewer crowds and great wildlife viewing opportunities.
 High season is between December and March.

 Every year before lent, the biggest carnival in the world takes place – the Rio de Janeiro Carnival.
 Every day, up to two million people fill the streets – expect dazzling parades, opulent costumes and plenty of music and dancing.
 The highlight of the carnival is the Samba Parade, held in the appropriately named Sambadrome, in which twelve samba schools compete for the championship.
+Enjoy a South America cruise holiday in 2021.

 1047ft / 2886 guests / est. 2011